 Every category on your website has its own page and RSS feed.
 You can view all the posts that are situated under a certain category by visiting the archive page of that category.

-WordPress adds ‘category’ as a base prefix to URLs for category pages by default.
+Every time you create a category in WordPress, you create an archive page for that category.
+By default, WordPress adds a category base of /category/ to the URLs of all category archive pages.
 It helps to differentiate pages and posts from category and tag archives.

 For example, if you have a category called “Tutorials” then its URL will look like this:

-Having said that, let’s see how you can change category base prefix in WordPress.
+Having said that, let’s see how you can change the category base prefix in WordPress.

 How to Change Category Base Prefix in WordPress?

-So, in order to redirect your visitors to the new category page, you will need to setup redirect and make sure both search engines and regular visitors are properly redirected to the correct category page on your site.
+In order to redirect Search Engine and your visitors to the new category page, you will need to set up a redirect and make sure both search engines and regular visitors are properly redirected to the correct category page on your site.